top of page

 • Everything in Founding Contributor

-• Name on Digital Donor Legacy Display inside the Rootshús
+• Your name as a Keeper on the Digital Donor Legacy Display inside the Rootshús

 Founding Patron